mattua/HelloKafka/readme.md

 bin/zookeeper-server-start.sh config/zookeeper.properties

+IN A NEW WINDOW

 bin/kafka-server-start.sh config/server.properties &

+IN A NEW WINDOW

 bin/kafka-server-start.sh config/server1.properties &

+IN A NEW WINDOW
 bin/kafka-server-start.sh config/server2.properties &

+IN A NEW WINDOW
 3) create a replicated topic
 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 3